gov-vj/Machine-Learning-Projects/README.md

 Techniques used: Python 2.x, Python 3.x, pandas, numpy, scikit-learn, matplotlib

-I have used pandas for feature engineering and scikit-learn to build out modeling and matplotlib to visulaize data.
+I have used pandas for feature engineering and scikit-learn to build out modeling and matplotlib to visulaize data and also implemented ML algo from scratch.

 ## Projects
 * ### Linear Regression